When is the last time you simplified your wardrobe? Perhaps this weekend will be a great time to embrace a little bedroom-closet minimalism.

 Toward the end of our recent book tour, somewhere between our 46th and 47th cities, we had the opportunity to speak on a panel about minimalism alongside Courtney.
 We told her that her project gets discussed a lot during our meetups.

-It’s not surprising, though: thousands of people—woman and men—have taken the Project 333 challenge and’ve found immense value in slashing their wardrobe, reducing their closets down to the essentials.
+It’s not surprising, though: thousands of people—women and men—have taken the Project 333 challenge and’ve found immense value in slashing their wardrobe, reducing their closets down to the essentials.
 In fact, during our tour, it was easy to identify audience members who were experimenting with Project 333: they were always the best-dressed folks in the room.

 Simply put, simple is the new black.
 You can find more details at Project 333.